Things To Do In Bhimashankar For An Adventurous Vacation

 Photo: Mechatron00 / Wikimedia Commons

-Bhimashankar Temple is the spiritual centrepiece of the region and a must-visit for devotees and tourists alike.
+Bhimashankar Temple is the spiritual centrepiece of the region and a must-visit for devotees and tourists.
 The temple is dedicated to Lord Shiva and holds great religious significance as one of the twelve Jyotirlingas in India.
 Built the Nagara-style architecture, the temple showcases beautiful stone carvings and intricate designs that date back to the 13th century.
 The peaceful surroundings and the temple’s spiritual atmosphere offer a calming experience for pilgrims.
-Visiting the temple also provides an opportunity to witness the spiritual essence and history that Bhimashankar is famous for.
+Even Bhimashankar temple photos radiate the spiritual essence and history that this haven is famous for.

 Best Time To Visit: October to March